RodrigoGonzalez/flake8-custom-import-rules/README.rst

     module.
 -   Files are not supported yet, use modules to set restrictions (e.g., package/module/file.py -> package.module.file).
+-   Support for project level exceptions is not implemented yet.
+    (e.g., restrict aliased imports but allow import of numpy as np).
 -   Option top-level-only-imports has not been implemented yet.
 -   Dynamic string checks are not fully implemented yet.
 Currently they